Privacy Policy

 Personal data means any information about an individual from which that individual can be identified.
 It does not include data where the identity has been removed (anonymous data).

-We may collect, use, store and transfer some personal data of our participants and their parents or guardians, and other members.
+We may collect, use, store and transfer personal data of our participants, their parents or guardians, and other members.
 The data we collect from participants may include:

 - Name, date of birth and gender; and

-A participant may give us their personal data by filling in forms or by corresponding with us by post, phone, email, in person, via our website or otherwise.
-This will typically be provided by a participant’s club by inputting participant details into The FA’s Whole Game System or The FA’s Club Portal.
-Other participants, such as referees, may input their own data into Whole Game System.
+A participant may give us their personal data by filling in forms (online and paper-based) or by corresponding with us by post, phone, email, in person, via our website or otherwise.
+This includes the information being provided by a participant or a participant’s club by inputting participant details into The FA’s Whole Game System, The FA’s Competition Portal, The FA’s Player Registration, The FA’s Club Portal and The FA’s Full Time.

-At the Kent FA, we may also use one or more of the following third-party platforms to collect information from people so they can attend an event, workshop, or course, subscribe to a newsletter, or enter a prize draw or competition.
+At the Kent FA, we may also use one or more of the following third-party platforms to collect information from people so they can provide feedback and opinions via a survey, attend an event, workshop, or course, subscribe to a newsletter, or enter a prize draw or competition.
 The platforms that we, as a County FA use are:

-• Survey Monkey (https://uk.surveymonkey.com) – to seek the opinions of our Kent football community (coaches, match officials, volunteers, players, parents and carers) through the use of surveys.
+- Survey Monkey (https://uk.surveymonkey.com) – to seek the opinions of our Kent football community (coaches, match officials, volunteers, players, parents and carers) through surveys.

-JotForm (www.jotform.com)– details so members can enter competitions & prize draws, apply for funding applications, video uploads, enrol in events and activities as well as provide feedback via forms and surveys.
+- JotForm (www.jotform.com)—details so members can enter competitions and prize draws, apply for funding applications, upload videos and photos for the Kent Football Show or similar campaign, enrol in events and activities, and provide feedback via forms and surveys.

-Mailerlite (www.mailerlite.com)– email addresses so members can receive regular Kent football newsletters (legitimate interest) and marketing emails from Kent FA approved suppliers and partners (opted -in only).
+- MailChimp (www.mailchimp.com)– email addresses so members can receive regular Kent football newsletters (legitimate interest) and marketing emails from Kent FA-approved suppliers and partners (opted-in email address only).

-Disclosure & Barirng Service (www.fadv.onlinedisclosures.co.uk) - this allows the County FA to fulfil its safeguarding duty to check that those in a position of trust in grassroots football (coach, manager, volunteer, match official etc) are appropriate to safeguard vulnerable adults and children by eliminating potential risks in the applicant process.
+- Disclosure & Barring Service (www.fadv.onlinedisclosures.co.uk) - this allows the County FA to fulfil its safeguarding duty to check that those in a position of trust in grassroots football (coach, manager, volunteer, match official, etc) are appropriate to safeguard vulnerable adults and children by eliminating potential risks in the applicant process.

 We will use personal information only for the purposes for which we have been provided with such information.
 We need participants’ and members’ personal data for the following reasons: